tywalch/electrodb/README.md

 In addition to having the same modeling benefits you get with other attributes, ElectroDB also simplifies the use of Sets by removing the need to use DynamoDB's special `createSet` class to work with Sets.
 ElectroDB Set Attributes accept Arrays, JavaScript native Sets, and objects from `createSet` as values.
 ElectroDB will manage the casting of values to a DynamoDB Set value prior to saving and ElectroDB will also convert Sets back to JavaScript arrays on retrieval.

-> Note: If you are using TypeScript, Sets are currently typed as Arrays to simplify the type system.
-Again, ElectroDB will handle the conversion of these Arrays without the need to use `client.createSet()`.
+> _NOTE: If you are using TypeScript, Sets are currently typed as Arrays to simplify the type system.
+Again, ElectroDB will handle the conversion of these Arrays without the need to use `client.createSet()`._

 ```typescript
 attributes: {